Pillar 4 of 4 / Updated May 2026

 Sponsor capital.
 Carries promote / waterfall above LP threshold.
 Targets 18-30%+ IRR depending on asset class.
 Sponsor co-invest signals alignment to LPs and lenders.
 On lender-required co-invest, typical floor is 10% of total cost held by GP and approved sponsor team.

-Construction Loans, Draws & the Pay Application Process
+Construction Loans, Draws, and the Pay Application Process

 Loan Closing